 Remember, every little bit helps.

-The biggest take away from COVID-19 is that training, getting outside and moving, in general, is a necessity.
+The biggest take away from the current “pandemic” is that training, getting outside and moving, in general, is a necessity.

 Just because most things are shut down, and the places you can go are limited doesn’t mean any of these need to stop, and it is more critical during this period to keep moving and training not just for your physical health but for your mental health as well.

-And if you didn’t have a regular training routine or have always wanted to start training, COVID is the perfect time to start.
+And if you didn’t have a regular training routine or have always wanted to start training, now is the perfect time to start.

 Stay strong, stay safe, keep training and moving!